 For some time I thought I was done.
 Then I got to thinking how enthusiastic a number of people had been about the can poems and what a cohesive idea this would be for a collection, and I started looking at can text again, just in case something jumped out at me.

 It’s not that easy to write poems based on cans because the text is so similar from one can to another.
 You always have a lot of advertising superlatives about how great the product is, and a lot of ingredients and regulatory language.
-But this can shown here did jump out at me.
-As you can see, it has some useful words–“Body,” “Care,” “Pressed”–that are unusual for cans.
+But this latest can did jump out at me.
+It has some useful words–“Body,” “Care,” “Pressed”–that are unusual for cans.
 I didn’t use all of them, and, as always, I extracted words from larger words (“angel” from “Tourangelle,” e.g.) and put fragments of other words together to enrich the can vocabulary (“grasped” arose from this process).
 But I believe the final product works as a poem about what can happen to idealism in romance.